ATLief/simple-slices/man/simple-slices.7.md

 SystemD includes a feature called "slices", which combines "services" and "scopes" into groups that are preferentially given access to computing resources based on their assigned priority (similar to "nice" and "ionice"); if the system isn't resource-constrained, these priorities have no effect.
 Each slice defines a priority for CPU processing, disk bandwidth, RAM storage, and PID assignment.
 Future versions may also support priorities for network bandwidth and core types for hybrid CPUs.

-# BUGS

-A restart may be required in order to start using all features.
+Note: A restart may be required in order to start using all features.
 Individual (non-root) users may need to manually enable simple-slices.target.

-Please report bugs to https://github.com/ATLief/simple-slices/issues.

 # SEE ALSO